State Budget Review 2019/20

 Amy Auster, Deputy Secretary, Economic Division.

 Amy commenced as Deputy Secretary, Economic in September 2016.
-Amy is responsible for the provision of high-level economic and policy advice to Government on productivity, taxation and regulation, along with social, environmental and development issues.
+Amy is responsible for the provision of high-level economic and policy advice to Government on productivity, reform, taxation and regulation, along with social, environmental and development issues.

 Prior to joining DTF, Amy served as Executive Director of Monash University’s Australian Centre for Financial Studies, and was a member of the Monash Business School faculty executive.
 Previously, she spent nearly 20 years working in the financial services industry, including at ANZ Banking Group as Head of International Economics, Head of FX Strategy and Global Head of Client Engagement and at global investment banks including JPMorgan and Merrill Lynch in New York.